Racing

 Racing of 2 year old horses

 Horses often begin their racing career at 2 years old, and begin training as young as 15 months old.
-At such a young age, horses’ skeletal systems are not fully matured, which puts them at a high risk of serious injury when they race42.
-Research has revealed shin soreness is often the cause of lameness in 2 year old racehorses43.
+At such a young age, horses' skeletal systems are not fully matured, which puts them at a high risk of serious injury when they race.
+Horses don't physically mature until they are around six-years old.
+Outside of the racing industry, mainstream advice is that horses should not carry a rider until they are 3-4 years old.
+Research has revealed shin soreness is often the cause of lameness in 2 year old racehorses.

 Racing horses at such an early age means stakeholders may see a return on their investment sooner; thus, the justification for racing horses at such a young age is purely a financial one.